emilianvrd/Maneuvers/Flourishes.md

 To break out, the restrained target can use an action to make a Might check against your spell save DC.
 On a success, the target escapes and is no longer restrained by the hand.

 As an action, you can cause the hand to reach for a different creature or to move to a different unoccupied space within 12m of you.
 The hand releases a restrained target if you do either.

+### Ensnaring Plant
+Nature, Spell\
+1 actions\
+You cause a Medium plant to rise up from the ground in an unoccupied square within 30m of you.
+The plant then immediatly attempts to grab a creature within 2m of it.
+The creature must make a Dexterity Saving Throw or be Restrained for 1 minute.
+The target can attempt an Athletics or Acrobatics check as an action to try to break free, ending the spell on a success.

 ### Erupting Earth
 Earth, Nature, Spell\